 "Raga Behag" seems to exist outside of temporal world, floating on eternal mists.
 "The Time Is Now," is a song of eternal yearning love.

 Roopa Mahadevan adds the traditional Carnatic vocals to "Raga Kalyani" and "Thillana Jaya Ragamalika."
-The latter is a celebration and mysteries Eastern spirituality, a beautiful juxtaposition of the long elastic lines of the violin and cello against the glory of the human voice, punctuated by the immediacy of the Indian percussion.
+The latter is a celebration of the mysteries of Eastern spirituality, a beautiful juxtaposition of the long elastic lines of the violin and cello against the glory of the human voice, punctuated by the immediacy of the Indian percussion.
 "The Young Leaves Of The Bodi Tree," is a particularly poignant tune about Budha's Mother crying as she considers the past lives of her son, with haunting, choir-like background vocals by Basu and Premawardhana, leading into the African-American Spiritual, "Oh, Watch The Stars," featuring crystalline vocal harmonies, and a sound thatwith the addition of the Jay Ganhdi's bansuri (a South-Asian flute) to the mixhas a Scot/Irish feel, making a Chieftains/Karavika collaboration sound like an inspired idea.

-magic is happening.
+When you're making category-resistant music, the chances on hooking up with a record company are limited, evenas with Sunrise and Of Earth And Skymagic is happening.
 The upsideyou can follow your muses without interference, and craft something different and personal and lovely beyond words, as Karavika does.

 Your Passing Touch; All the Pretty Little Horses; Raga Behag; The Time is Now; Raga Kaliyani; Thillana Jaya Ragamalika; Young Leaves Of The Bodi Tree; Oh, Watch The Stars.